streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 ## The development of this app inclues four stages
 1) Data Collection - The Data needed for this app was scraped from the ***TripAdvisor Website*** using a multilayered web scraping algorithm scarping features from from 20 different in Ney Jersey, New York, California, Texas & Washington.
+Combined dataset on Kaggle:- https://www.kaggle.com/datasets/siddharthmandgi/tripadvisor-restaurant-recommendation-data-usa

 2) Backend Programming - The entire backend programming has been done in python, using pandas, numpy, etc.